Effectful Mealy Machines: Effectful triples

-\begin{example} In order to prove that the stream cypher protocol is secure in \Cref{sec:cipher-correctness}, we exploit the \effectfulTriple{} \linkdef{linkEffStoch}{}\(\EffStoch = (\Sets, \Stoch, \SeedStoch)\).
-Here $\Stoch$ is the Kleisli category of the finitary distribution monad, $\Seed$ is the set of seeds to a random number generator, and $\SeedStoch$ is defined as
+\begin{exa}[Stateful stochastic maps] We later prove that the \emph{stream cipher protocol} is secure \Cref{sec:cipher-correctness}.
+For this proof, we will work with an \kl{effectful triple} whose morphisms are stateful stochastic maps, \intro[EffStoch]{}\(\EffStoch = (\Set, \Stoch, \SeedStoch)\).
+Explicitly, $\Seed$ is the set of seeds to a random number generator; and \intro[SeedStoch]{}$\SeedStoch = \StateStoch{\Seed \tensor \Seed}$ is the Kleisli category of a state monad, whose morphism sets are defined by

 with composition and identity as in $\Stoch$.
-Intuitively, arrows in $\SeedStoch$ are arrows of $\Stoch$ equipped with a \emph{global state}, $\Seed ⊗ \Seed$, consisting of the pair of seeds that Alice and Bob keep.
+Intuitively, arrows in $\SeedStoch$ are arrows of $\Stoch$ equipped with a \emph{global state}, $\Seed ⊗ \Seed$: the pair of seeds that Alice and Bob keep.

-It is worth emphasizing that computations with a global state can hardly be modelled in monoidal categories -- where interchange necessarily holds -- but can be modelled in \effectfulTriples{}.
-Note that since $\Stoch$ is not a closed category, $\SeedStoch$ is not the Kleisli category of the global state monad but rather an \emph{arrow} \cite{hughes00:arrows,hasuoheunenjacobs09:arrows}. \end{example}
+It is worth emphasizing that computations with a global state can hardly be modelled in monoidal categories—where interchange necessarily holds—but can be modelled in \kl{effectful triples}. \end{exa}

-\section{Effectful machines}
+\section{Effectful Machines}